The Secret to Great Relationships

 then

-his rules are seen as boundaries to protect us and guide us
+are seen as boundaries to protect us and guide us

 to become all we can be.